consensus-shipyard/ipc/docs-gitbook/quickstarts/deploy-a-subnet.md

     child-validator
 ```

-To start a validator on mainnet, use the addresses of the previously deployed contracts in the `PARENT_GATEWAY` and `PARENT_REGISTRY` fields:
+To start a validator with your own ipc stack, use the addresses of the previously deployed contracts in the `PARENT_GATEWAY` and `PARENT_REGISTRY` fields:

 ```
 cargo make --makefile infra/fendermint/Makefile.toml \